 The third dumpling that I recommend you try is the Shengjian Mantou Baozi (성젠바오).
 It is a bun dumpling that is pan fried at the bottom.
 Similar to the Guo Tie, the inside is extremely juicy with broth oozing out of the filling when bit into.

 I think this place offers the best dumplings in Seoul.
-They opened up a second location about 0.25 km away in Yeonnam Dong.
 There are numerous varieties of dumplings to choose from.